-In 2004, the Internal Revenue Service (IRS) announced a "safe harbor" for transfers of property to what is typically referred to as an Accommodation Titleholder (AT).
+In 2004, the Internal Revenue Service (IRS) announced a "safe harbor" for transfers of property to what is typically referred to as an Accommodation Titleholder (AT) or Exchange Accommodation Titleholder (EAT).
 This entity may also be known as a Qualified Intermediary, or some other similar designation.
-This safe harbor is also referred to as a Reverse 1031 Exchange.
+This safe harbor is referred to as a Reverse 1031 Exchange.